-Sterling College is accredited by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges Inc. The College and its programs in outdoor education are accredited by the Association for Experiential Education.
+Sterling College is a private, independent college with a 501c3 status accredited by the New England Commission of Higher Education.
+The College and its programs in outdoor education are accredited by the Association for Experiential Education.
 Sterling College is a member of the Association of Vermont Independent Colleges, the Work Colleges Consortium, and the National Association of Independent Colleges and Universities.

 Sterling College is accredited by the Association for Experiential Education (AEE).
 Sterling is committed to AEE accreditation as a means to ensure excellence and industry best standards for all aspects of the ministry.
 Other universities and organizations that have AEE-accredited outdoor programs include Harvard, University of North Carolina-Chapel Hill, Indiana University, University of New Hampshire, and the National Outdoor Leadership School (NOLS).

 Accreditation by the AEE means that SROM meets the highest standards for safety, risk management, instructor training, and programming in the field of outdoor adventure education.

 Sterling College is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges Inc.).Accreditation of an institution of higher education by the Commission indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer review process.
 An accredited college of university is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.